 The first of these is to claim compensation directly from the perpetrator of the crime.
 In order to do this, you would need to know who they are, and they would need to have sufficient funds to pay you your compensation.

 The other option available to you is claiming compensation through the Criminal Injuries Compensation Authority (CICA).
 This is an executive agency that is sponsored by the Ministry of Justice and pays compensation to people who have been injured in criminal attacks.
+Our guide primarily focuses on claiming through the CICA.

 Please read on for more information on claiming compensation for criminal injuries.
-In the following sections, we’ll clarify what is considered a criminal injury and in what circumstances you may be able to make a personal injury claim for one.
+In the following sections, we’ll clarify what is considered a criminal injury and in what circumstances you may be able to make a claim for one.
 We’ll also talk about different types of criminal acts that could lead to physical and psychological harm.

 If at any point you would like to speak to an advisor about criminal injury claims, then you can call our friendly and helpful team for more information.